vdoesui/IconBridge/README.md

 ## License

+License
-IconBridge is licensed under the European Union Public Licence v1.2 (EUPL-1.2).
+Isomorphicon is licensed under the European Union Public Licence v1.2 (EUPL-1.2).

+Third Party: This software uses Apktool (Copyright © 2010 Ryszard Wiśniewski, Connor Tumbleson), licensed under the Apache License 2.0.

 Icon themes are derivative works of the original Android icon packs and remain subject to their respective licenses, what you do, or can do, or can't do, is your problem.
 Check whatever the author says.
-(No apks or icon packs are included, but still, don't go around breaking icon pack copyright or whatever)
+(No apks or icon packs are included, but still, don't go around breaking icon pack copyright or whatever).